-If choosing, under the provisions of 40 CFR 63.6(g), to use a vapor balance system other than that described in Condition 4.5 or 4.6, the permittee must demonstrate to LRAPA, the equivalency of their vapor balance system to that described in Condition 4.5 or 4.6 using the following procedures:

-- a.
-The permittee must demonstrate initial compliance by conducting an initial performance test on the vapor balance system to demonstrate that the vapor balance system achieves 95 percent reduction in accordance with California Air Resources Board Vapor Recovery Test Procedure TP-201.1,-Volumetric Efficiency for Phase I Vapor Recovery Systems. - b.
-The permittee must, during the initial performance test required under Condition 5.2a, determine and document alternative acceptable values for the leak rate and cracking pressure requirements specified in Condition 4.5g and for the static pressure performance requirement in Condition 4.5h. - c.
+5.2 Alternative Testing Requirements vapor 4.6, t of the bosing, under the provisions of 40 CFR 63.6(g) , to use a transformation between the provisions of 40 CFR 63.6(g) , to use a transformation that the described in Condition 4.5 or the permittee must demonstrate to LRAPA, the equivalency error balance system to that described in Condition 4.5 or sing the following procedures: The permittee must demonstrate initial compliance by conducting an initial performance test on the vapor balance system to demonstrate that the vapor balance system achieves 95 percent reduction in accordance with California Air Resources Board Vapor Recovery Test Procedure TP-201.1,Volumetric Efficiency for Phase I Vapor Recovery Systems. b.
+The permittee must, during the initial performance test required under Condition 5.2a, determine and document alternative acceptable values for the leak rate and cracking pressure requirements specified in Condition 4.5g and for the static pressure performance requirement in Condition 4.5h. c.
 The permittee must comply with the testing requirements specified in Condition 5.1.

-5.3 PSEL Compliance Monitoring Compliance with the PSEL is determined for each 12-consecutive calendar month period based on the gasoline or other material throughput for the reporting period.

-- a.
-Facilities will be presumed to be in compliance with the yearly VOC PSEL provided total product throughput does not exceed 13,900,000 gallons during any 12-consecutive calendar month period. - b.
-Facilities that operate and maintain stage II vapor collection systems will be presumed to be in compliance with the yearly VOC PSEL provided total product throughput does not exceed 25,100,000 gallons during any 12-consecutive calendar month period. - c.
+5.3 PSEL Compliance Monitoring calenc liance with the PSEL is determined for each 12-consecutive lar month period based on the gasoline or other material hput for the reporting period. a.
+Facilities will be presumed to be in compliance with the yearly VOC PSEL provided total product throughput does not exceed 13,900,000 gallons during any 12-consecutive calendar month period. b.
+Facilities that operate and maintain stage II vapor collection systems will be presumed to be in compliance with the yearly VOC BSEL provided total product

+- with the yearly VOC PSEL provided total product throughput does not exceed 25,100,000 gallons during any 12-consecutive calendar month period. - c.
 If the permittee exceeds the operational throughput thresholds stated above, the permittee must demonstrate compliance with the yearly PSEL on a monthly basis as follows: